vasu-1/python/Notes/AbstractClass.md

 - but after that module we cannot create an object of an abstract class

 - Abstract class  atleast one abstract method
+- `Abstract methods does't have defenition but it only has declaration`

 ```python
 from abc import ABC, abstractmethod